-Margaret T. (“Molly”) McGehee is Associate Dean for Faculty Development and directs the Oxford Center for Teaching and Scholarship.
-She is also Associate Professor of English and American Studies (tenured).
+Margaret T. (“Molly”) McGehee is Senior Associate Dean for Teaching, Scholarship, & Strategic Initiatives.
+She is also Professor of English and American Studies (tenured).
 She has served as President of the Southern American Studies Association; is an elected member of the boards of the Society for the Study of Southern Literature and the Southern American Studies Association; and is an elected member of the Regional Chapters Committee of the American Studies Association.
-Dr. McGehee’s current book project (under contract with LSU Press)--Atlanta Fictions: Women Writers' Urban Imaginaries--focuses on the Atlanta imaginary in modern and contemporary fiction, and her scholarly work has appeared in Southern QuarterlyCinema Journal, Studies in American Culture, Southern Spaces, North Carolina Literary Review, and Gale’s American Writers series.
-At Oxford she has hosted the annual Southern Circuit Tour of Independent Filmmakers, which brings six films and their directors/producers to campus throughout each academic year.
-In May 2015, she accompanied Dr. Jill Adams and several students to Japan as part of the Global Connections program; in May 2016, she and Dr. Susan Ashmore (History) co-led a Global Connections trip throughout the U.S. South focused on civil rights and social justice.
+Dr. McGehee’s current book project (under contract with LSU Press)--Atlanta Fictions: Women Writers' Urban Imaginaries--focuses on the Atlanta imaginary in modern and contemporary fiction, and her scholarly work has appeared in the edited volumes Queering the South On Screen (ed.
+Tison Pugh, UGA Press) and Remediating Region (eds.
+Gina Caison, Stephanie Rountree, and Lisa Hinrichsen, LSU Press) and in Southern Cultures, Southern Quarterly, Cinema Journal, Studies in American Culture, Southern Spaces, North Carolina Literary Review, and Gale’s American Writers series.
+At Oxford she has hosted the annual Southern Circuit Tour of Independent Filmmakers.
+In May 2015, she accompanied Dr. Maren Adams and several students to Japan as part of the Global Connections program; in May 2016, she and Dr. Susan Ashmore (History) co-led a Global Connections trip throughout the U.S. South focused on civil rights and social justice.
+She has also co-led global learning courses to Hawai'i, Martinique, and France.
 In spring of 2015, the Black Student Alliance at Oxford presented Dr. McGehee with the Reta Cobb Award.
-In 2016-17, she received the Fleming Faculty Service Award and the Phi Eta Sigma teaching award, and she and Dr. Jill Adams received the Gregory-Rackley Career Development grant to work on a collaborative research and teaching project in Japan.
+In 2016-17, she received the Fleming Faculty Service Award and the Phi Eta Sigma teaching award.
+McGehee has twice received the Gregory-Rackley Career Development grant.
 During the 2017-18 academic year, Dr. McGehee was on sabbatical to work on her book project for which she was awarded a grant from Emory's University Research Committee (URC).

 BA| Davidson College| 1997